giangalv/RESEARCH_TRACK_2/README.md

 To use the Jupyter notebook:

-1. Install Jupyter notebook using the following command: 'pip install jupyter'
+1. Install Jupyter notebook using the following command:
+'''
+pip install jupyter
+'''

-2. Launch the Jupyter notebook server: 'jupyter notebook'
+2. Launch the Jupyter notebook server: '
+'''
+jupyter notebook
+'''

 3. Access the notebook through the web browser by following the link provided in the terminal.